feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 10 (1990.
 Ithaca: Cornell University Press).
 10

 Despite the generic term kapitan Cina, the thesis focuses on the highest position in the institution; the Chinese „major, which was first granted in Batavia in 1837 and lasted until 1942 when the colony was taken over by the Japanese.
-Focussing on the role of the officers exposes the political and economic dimensions of their position, not limited to their administrative function as the chiefs of the Chinese community. | The main discussion emphasizes the relationships between the Chinese officers and the Dutch, and between the officers and the Chinese community in Batavia.
+Focussing on the role of the officers exposes the political and economic dimensions of their position, not limited to their administrative function as the chiefs of the Chinese community.
+I The main discussion emphasizes the relationships between the Chinese officers and the Dutch, and between the officers and the Chinese community in Batavia.
 Examination of the relationships between the Chinese officers and the Dutch authorities shows the workings of the organization itself, and explains the position of the Chinese local administration within the Dutch East Indies administration.
 Examination of the relationships between the officers and the Chinese community in Batavia demonstrates the peculiarities of the Chinese in the region, mostly peranakan, and the Dutch policy of favouring them.

-As the Chinese local administration was an integral part of Dutch local government in Batavia, my study greatly relies upon Dutch archives and records. | used the correspondence between the Batavia local authorities and the Dutch East Indies central government offices, particularly the office of the Governor-General, the Department of Home Affairs and the Advisor for Chinese Affairs.
+As the Chinese local administration was an integral part of Dutch local government in Batavia, my study greatly relies upon Dutch archives and records.
+I used the correspondence between the Batavia local authorities and the Dutch East Indies central government offices, particularly the office of the Governor-General, the Department of Home Affairs and the Advisor for Chinese Affairs.

 Chinese matters were taken seriously by the Dutch East Indies government: Dutch records and archives on the Chinese are fairly extensive.
 This is shown in the richness of the Algemeen Secretarie collection, which preserves papers of the office of Dutch governor-generals.
 The Binnenlands-Bestuur collection holds papers of the Department of Home Affairs and the office of the Advisor for Chinese Affairs.
 The archives of Batavia and Tangerang holds papers, reports on local matters, even letters from the members of the community.
 11